-- (a) (U) There will be threats, causes for concern, and violations of existing security plans that are worth investigation, but do not rise to the level of a TSI.
+(a) (U) There will be threats, causes for concern, and violations of existing security plans that are worth investigation, but do not rise to the level of a TSI.
 This could be due to simple miscommunication, lost credentials, an innocent person unaware of entry restrictions or perimeters, etc. In most of these cases, resolution of the problem or referral to appropriate authorities is the only action needed.
 In other cases, a law enforcement or security response may be required.
-Incidents that reveal serious discrepancies or weaknesses within required plans should be reported to the COTP/FMSC. - (b) () [INSERT GENERAL PROCEDURE OR APPROACH FOR ADDRESSING THREATS THAT DO NOT RISE TO THE LEVEL OF A TSI.] - 5410 (U) Procedures for Responding to Suspicious Activity.
+Incidents that reveal serious discrepancies or weaknesses within required plans should be reported to the COTP/FMSC.